Reconstructing Recognizable 3D Face Shapes based on 3D Morphable Models: Introduction

+\YL{Moreover,} the lack of a large database containing both identity information and 3D geometric information (3D face geometry or facial landmarks) also makes the task of learning recognizable face shapes difficult.
 To obtain a sufficient amount of training data, Tran et al. \cite{tuan2017regressing} and Liu et al. \cite{liu2018disentangling} use 3D face geometries in their methods, which are produced by 3D facial labels estimated from 2D images.
 Their methods are limited by the capability of geometry reconstruction algorithms.
-Another work\cite{sanyal2019learning} detects facial landmarks annotated by a facial detector, but the detected labels are inaccurate, especially in challenging situations.
+Another work\cite{sanyal2019learning} \YL{relies on detecting facial landmarks by a facial detector}, but the detected \YL{landmark locations} are inaccurate, especially in challenging situations.
 We apply a more flexible way of dealing with the lack of training data.
-Our network and training strategy can accept images labeled with identity or geometry information, such as facial landmarks, and combine them during the training process.
-Consequently, the generation of extra database with annotations of both identity and face geometry is unnecessary.
+Our network and training strategy can accept images labeled with \YL{either} identity or geometry information such as facial landmarks, and combine them during the training process.
+Consequently, the generation of extra \YL{databases} with annotations of both identity and face geometry is unnecessary.
 In fact, our network allows us to use any off-the-shelf face recognition and face reconstruction database for training.

+\jdq{In addition, \yl{previous} works use the face recognition accuracy of the shape parameters to measure how recognizable their reconstructed face shapes are.
+However, we observe that this metric cannot fully reflect the face shapes' recognizability.
+We thus propose a new Shape Identity-aware Regularization (SIR) \yl{metric} to measure the recognizability of face shapes and conduct a user study to prove the relationship between the SIR metric and the discriminability of reconstructed face shapes.}